jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/README.md

 Note that the use of *STORED PROCEDURES* here to write the data into partitions is not the most effective approach.
 Spark Pool is the best approach to impelement this as shown below.

 ### Transform data from Silver layer into gold/reporting layer to meet business requirements
-We have successfully moved data from the raw/bronze layer to the silver layer and also we created external tables and views for easy access for data analysts and scientists.
+We have successfully moved data from the raw/bronze layer to the silver layer and also created external tables and views for easy access for data analysts and scientists.
 The next stage of the project involves transforming and aggregating the data into the gold/reporting layer to meet the business requirements.
 We have some couple of business requirements which are summarized below;
 #### 1. We want to be able to run campaigns to encourage credit card payments